65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 Scan My Email Now15 free scans · No credit card · $0.10/scan after

 Written by Nicholas Papadam, founder of InboxWatch.
 Senior Analyst with 6+ years in enterprise security operations.
-This post is based on a real incident the author helped remediate.
+This post is based on a real incident the author helped investigate and remediate.
 All identifying details have been removed.